danielbodnar/awesome-stars/README.md

 ## cheatsheet

+- [mre/vscode-snippet](https://github.com/mre/vscode-snippet) - 🐤 A Visual Studio Code extension for cheat.sh.
+Quickly and easily find code snippets for any language right inside your IDE.
 - [Tikam02/DevOps-Guide](https://github.com/Tikam02/DevOps-Guide) - DevOps Guide - Development to Production all configurations with basic notes to debug efficiently.
 - [A-poc/BlueTeam-Tools](https://github.com/A-poc/BlueTeam-Tools) - Tools and Techniques for Blue Team / Incident Response
 - [MichaelCurrin/code-cookbook](https://github.com/MichaelCurrin/code-cookbook) - Reusable code patterns which you can use as reference or copy to your project 👩‍💻👨‍🍳📖🥗